ConstancaElias/traffic-flow-sensoring/README.md

 # Traffic_Flow_Sensoring

- University project to measure, analyse and predict the traffic flow in Braga, Portugal.
+ University project to collect, analyse and predict the traffic flow in Braga, Portugal.

 ## Data Collection